 Images must be grayscale or CMYK (no RGB).

 Authors are responsible for the accuracy of references cited within the manuscript.
 References should follow the order in which they appear in the text.
 References must adhere to the Vancouver Style.
 In-text references should be indicated by numbering within parentheses placed AFTER punctuation marks where applicable (e.g., Diane Wu and Pam Verma, UBC medical students,(1) started the new UBCMJ in 2009.(2)).

-Authors must provide all relevant information when submitting journal articles in Vancouver Style.
+The author(s) must provide all relevant information when submitting journal articles in Vancouver Style.
 Journal titles should be written in their ABBREVIATED VERSION (abbreviations found here: https://www.ncbi.nlm.nih.gov/nlmcatalog?Db=journals&Cmd=DetailsSearch&Term=currentlyindexed%5BAll%5D).
 Only the first letter of the first word of the journal article is capitalized (as well as names).
 The only difference is that we also ITALICIZE the abbreviated journal title to be consistent with the CMAJ.
-Unpublished articles and informal communication should also be cited in concordance with the Vancouver style.
-Manuscripts are limited at 50 references and authors are encouraged to cite the most recent references where appropriate.
+Unpublished articles and informal communication should also be cited in concordance with the Vancouver Style.
+Manuscripts are limited to 50 references and author(s) are encouraged to cite the most recent references where appropriate.
 Abstracts do not need to be referenced.